 Postal voting

-Postal voting allows voters to receive their ballot papers through the mail.
+Postal voting allows eligible voters to receive their ballot papers through the mail.

-Unless they are already registered as a General Postal Voter, voters who wish to vote by post, and are eligible, must apply for a postal vote via a postal vote application once an electoral event has been formally announced.
+Unless they are already registered as a General Postal Voter, voters who wish to vote by post, and are eligible, must apply for a postal vote via a postal vote application once a federal election is announced, or from the issue of writ for a referendum.

 Online applications

 The AEC’s preferred method for voters to apply for a postal vote is via the AEC’s online form.
-Promoting this method ensures that the AEC can receive and process the voter’s application in a timely manner, ensuring that the AEC is aware of their intention to vote through the post from the time the application is lodged.
+Promoting this method ensures that the AEC can receive and process the voter’s application in a timely manner.

 If a voter is already a registered General Postal Voter, there is no need for them to submit an online postal vote application.
-They will receive their Postal Vote Pack via Post once an event is formally announced.
+They will automatically be sent their postal vote pack via Australia Post once postal vote production begins.

 Third party applications

-1. Ensure that your artwork has been provided to the AEC for review to ensure its suitability with AEC scanning services.
+1. Ensure that your artwork has been provided to the AEC to ensure its compatibility with AEC scanning services.

 2. Consider timeframes:

-1. Voters must not sign the declaration on the application until the event is formally announced.
-As such, postal vote applications must not be distributed before the event is formally announced.
+1. Voters must not sign the declaration on the application until the election is formally announced, or from issue of writ for a referendum.
+As such, postal vote applications must not be distributed before announcement for an election, or issue of writ for a referendum.

-3. The AEC encourages voters to send paper applications back to the AEC as soon as possible to prevent them from being disenfranchised.
+3. Voters are encouraged to return their paper applications directly to the AEC as soon as possible to prevent them from being disenfranchised.

 4. Paper postal vote applications collected by third parties must be sent directly to the AEC Service Provider.
-The AEC strongly recommends that you deliver all returned postal vote applications to the AEC Service Provider daily to prevent the applicant from being disenfranchised.
-The delivery addresses and access details in each state are below:
+These applications must be sent daily to ensure postal votes are issued promptly to voters.
+The late delivery of paper applications risks disenfranchising voters.
+Delivery addresses and access details for the AEC Service Provider in each state are below:

 Deadline for applications

 Applications must be received by the AEC by 6pm (local time) on the Wednesday before the event’s polling day.
-Any applications received after this deadline will be deemed to have been received too late and the AEC will attempt to inform voters of alternative voting options.
+Any applications received after this deadline will be deemed to have been received too late and the AEC will attempt to contact voters with alternative voting options.